 - In a large pot add enough cold water and the potatoes with the skin on.
 Place the pot on medium heat and boil for about 35-40 minutes, or until fork-tender.
 Drain and place in a bowl.

 - Working on a clean surface (for me, the wood board), start peeling the boiled potatoes when still warm but not to the point to burn yourself.
 I usually have a bowl with cold water near me so I can dip my fingers in to cool them a bit.

-- Then, place 2 peeled potatoes at a time in the ricer and pile the riced potatoes on the board.
+- Then, insert 2 peeled potatoes at a time in the potato ricer, press down with the sturdy handles, and pile the riced potatoes on the board.

 - Cut a slice of the dough at a time, lightly dust some flour on the board, and start making a rope about 1.5 cm round.

 - Then, with a bench scraper or knife, cut pieces of dough about 1.5 in.
 (3 cm).